salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

 await topicClient.SendAsync(new Message() {Body = Encoding.ASCII.GetBytes("Hello topic agian")});
 await topicClient.CloseAsync();
 ```
-In the case of topic client, the message sent to the topic will be received by all subscriptions to that topic.
+In the case of a topic client, the message sent to the topic will be received by all subscriptions to that topic.
 Therefore, to test this in Azure portal, we need to create subscriptions against the topic we are using.

 You can find the above code <a href="https://github.com/salmanalibanani/AzureServiceBusSDKSample" target="_blank">here</a>.

 ## Receive message from the Queue

-To receive a message sent to queue, you use ``RegisterMessageHandler`` of the ``QueueClient`` class.
+To receive a message sent to a queue, you use ``RegisterMessageHandler`` of the ``QueueClient`` class.
 ```C#
 client = new QueueClient(connectionString, "demoqueue4261");